vlomonaco/website/research.md

 * What does it really mean **Unsupervised Learning**?
 How much is it important for a learning algorithm?
 Is it the main feature our brain uses to solve almost any new problem it encounters?

-* How much **Incremental** and **Continuous Learning** philosophies should be embraced?
+* How much **Incremental** and **Continual Learning** philosophies should be embraced?
 Are them useful to help generalization and construct a sophisticate understanding of the external world?

 * How currently models can be scaled and shaped towards a single and flexible **universal learning algorithm**?
 How to automatically discover classes and adjust the architecture to solve a task previously unknown?